avelica-gif/Portfolio/README.md

 I know right now all 3 pages look very plain and simple; but I can't express enough how much worse they used to look.

+I was able to link all my social media's to the icons as well as willitstream.com to the picture in the portfolio.

 Also, I ended up purchasing a domain for my this assignment.
 You can find it at avelicacodes.com